merative/spm-kubernetes/docs/02-BUILD-CONTAINERS/build_docker2.md

   {"repositories":["batch","curam","mqserver","xmlserver","ihs"]}
 ```

-Note: When you shut down Minikube, you might need to repush the Docker images to the registry.
+_**NOTE:**_ When you shut down Minikube, you might need to repush the Docker images to the registry.

 For more information about the Docker Registry HTTP API, see [Docker Registry HTTP API V2](https://docs.docker.com/registry/spec/api/).